backstopmedia/sparkbook/chapter6/README.md

 - Providing the area where Spark can be applied to promote your business by using your existing data
 - Catch up the future works of Spark

+The following code samples have been used in this chapter to describe in a more comprehensive way the topics listed above.

 1. Data Warehousing

 ```bash